3 things every lawyer’s website needs to convert the most potential clients into clients:

 Best of all, Ngage Live Chat only charges for quality leads.
-When you get a lead by live chat which you feel is not an appropriate lead, simply click a link to request a credit.
-When we get leads outside our geographic area or from people asking a question but are not potential clients, we simply request a credit which is always promptly given.
+When you get a lead by live chat that you feel is not an appropriate lead, simply click a link to request a credit.
+When we get leads outside our geographic area or from people asking a question but are not potential clients, we simply request a credit, which is always promptly given.

 This image shows the Ngage Live Chat screen, which can be dismissed by the website visitor, but there is always an easily found button on the left and bottom right of the page for the website visitor to engage in chat should it be desired.

 The email form should be simple and not request a lot of information.
 Some lawyer websites have contact forms that ask for details about the visitor’s case, such as the date of the accident and even more detailed information.

 Potential accident clients may not even know the date of the accident or other information requested.
 Furthermore, requiring a website visitor to answer any more information than necessary to contact the potential client should be avoided because people simply don’t like to fill in a lot of information or don’t want to disclose information.